-Local authorities have an obligation to conduct an assessment (known as a needs assessment) to decide an individual's care needs and to decide upon the best place for them to live in order for their needs to be met regardless of their financial means.
+Local authorities have an obligation to conduct an assessment (known as a needs assessment).
+This decides an individual's care needs and the best place for them to live in order for their needs to be met, regardless of their financial means.